pleteneva/Lego_segmentation/README.md

 PSPNet with ResNext101-32x8d (pretrained on the imagenet) as a backbone (segmentation_model_pytorch)

-Metric - IoU, loss - soft dice
+Metric - IoU, loss - Dice loss